Barrie Environmental Centre

 In January 2017, the City of Barrie began the implementation of a multi-residential Organics Collection program in apartments, condominiums, and townhouse complexes throughout the City.
-The Organics Program will be phased in to eligible multi-residential properties over the next three years (2017-2019).
+The Organics Program has been phased in to eligible multi-residential properties over the last three years (2017-2019).

 Each multi-residential property is supplied with large collection carts as well as small, in-unit kitchen bins to collect organic material and transport it to the building's recycling and organics collection area.
 Once the bins are full they can be emptied into your building's large organics carts.

-To find out if your building or complex will be eligible for an Organics Collection Program, please contact your Property Management Company or email RethinkWaste@barrie.ca.
+To find out if your building or complex is eligible for an Organics Collection Program, please contact your Property Management Company or email RethinkWaste@barrie.ca.

 Participation in the multi-residential organics collection program is mandatory for all residents in order for your building to receive municipal garbage collection services (Council Motion 15-G-223).
 The multi-residential organics program helps extend the life of the landfill and is designed to help residents manage their waste differently while helping to divert everyday household organic waste from the landfill.

 Great work, multi-residential building residents!
 Thanks to the implementation of the organics program, 128 buildings and over 7,800 units in Barrie are helping to divert organics that would have ended up in the landfill.
 See how your building is doing.

 Note: these statistics include multi-residential buildings that are eligible to participate in the City's organics collection program.
 The program began with 12 buildings in the 2016 pilot project.